 It’s often said, “If you’re not online, then you essentially don’t exist.”
 According to a recent survey by Enquiro, 85.3 percent of buyers use the Internet before making a purchasing decision, and 77.7 percent of buyers say their research starts with Google.
 With the ever-growing population of businesses online, more specifically on social media, it can be hard to stand out from your competition.
-In fact, on Facebook alone, three million businesses now actively advertise with Facebook, up 50 percent from last year, with small businesses representing the “vast majority” of that number, according to a new Facebook blog post.

 So is it still possible for a small business owner to find success on social media?
 Absolutely!

 Jessica Gordon, the owner of Three Little Darlings Designs, turned her custom bow business into a company grossing over $250,000 in less than three years primarily using Facebook.